nitheesh-cpu/Settlers-Of-Catan/README.md

 [View the official rules](https://www.catan.com/sites/prod/files/2021-06/catan_base_rules_2020_200707.pdf)

-To view the instructions in the application, press the "Help" button or the "?" button in game to view them.
+To view the instructions while using the application, press the "Help" button or the "?" button in game to view them.

 ### Instructions